Hexagram 63既濟After Completion

 — Legge (1882)

-Line 6 is the line at which After Completion fully expires and the configuration tips into the disorder the hexagram statement warned about from the opening clause.
+Line 6 is where After Completion fully expires and the arrangement tips into the disorder the opening line of the hexagram warned about.
 The image is brutal in its compression.
-Line 1 spoke of the fox wetting only its tail — a small, deliberate, recoverable check.
-Line 6 shows the same crossing taken too far: the head itself is immersed, the actor has gone past the point at which a controlled withdrawal is possible. 厲 — peril — is the only one-character verdict the line offers.
-There is no instruction to recover, because the line is naming a state in which recovery from inside the same posture is no longer available.
+Line 1 showed the fox wetting only its tail — a small, deliberate, recoverable check.
+Line 6 shows the same crossing taken too far: the head itself goes under, past the point where a controlled withdrawal is still possible. 厲 — peril — is the line's only verdict, one character.
+There is no instruction to recover, because the line is naming a state in which recovery from inside the same posture is no longer on offer.

-In a decision context line 6 is the actor who has refused every preceding line's discipline.
-Line 1's brake was not applied — the post-completion momentum was treated as more reliable than it actually was.
-Line 2's small loss was chased rather than allowed to resolve itself — the system's natural settling was interrupted.
-Line 3's consolidation was staffed lightly — the peripheral hardening was never completed.
-Line 4's rags were never kept within reach — the maintenance posture was never operationalized.
-Line 5's restraint at the top never arrived — the success was performed rather than absorbed.
-By the time the actor reaches line 6, the configuration has hollowed out from the inside, and the visible structure is held together only by the inertia of the completion itself.
+In a decision, line 6 is the person who has refused every earlier line's discipline.
+Line 1's brake was never applied — the momentum after the win was trusted more than it deserved.
+Line 2's small loss was chased instead of left to resolve, interrupting the natural settling.
+Line 3's consolidation was staffed lightly, so the work at the edges never hardened into place.
+Line 4's rags were never kept within reach, so the upkeep was never put into practice.
+Line 5's restraint never came, so the success was performed rather than absorbed.
+By the time you reach line 6, the arrangement has hollowed out from inside, and the visible structure is held up only by the inertia of the original win.

-The practical instruction the line offers, by negation, is to read the position at line 4 or earlier and to take the corrective then.
-Line 6 is what is being avoided, not what is being recommended.
-For founders and operators inside a successful arrangement, the operationally useful move is to re-read this hexagram on the calendar — quarterly is reasonable — and to ask honestly which line the current posture is sitting on.
+The instruction the line offers, by negation, is to read your position at line 4 or earlier and take the corrective then.
+Line 6 is what you are avoiding, not what you are being told to do.
+Whatever hard-won result you are holding — a recovery, a marriage, a restored institution — the useful move is to re-read this hexagram on a schedule, every few months, and to ask honestly which line your situation is sitting on.
 If the answer is line 4 or line 5, the discipline still has purchase.
-If the answer is approaching line 6, the corrective is no longer internal to After Completion.
-The pair-companion Hexagram 64 — Before Completion — is the explicit instruction: when After Completion fully expires, the configuration must be allowed to dissolve, and the next arrangement must be approached from the posture of a crossing not yet begun rather than a crossing being lost.
+If it is nearing line 6, the fix is no longer inside After Completion at all.
+Its pair-companion, Hexagram 64, Before Completion, is the explicit next instruction: when After Completion fully expires, the old arrangement has to be let go, and the next one approached as a crossing not yet begun rather than a crossing being lost.

 PostureEvery line in its place · why this is the warning

 After Completion is the only hexagram in the sixty-four where every line sits in its structurally correct position.
-Yang at 1, yin at 2, yang at 3, yin at 4, yang at 5, yin at 6 — the firm and yielding forces interleaved in the order the system prescribes for itself.
+Yang at 1, yin at 2, yang at 3, yin at 4, yang at 5, yin at 6 — the firm and the yielding interleaved in exactly the order the system prescribes for itself.
 The lower trigram is Li, fire; the upper trigram is Kan, water.
-Fire rises, water descends, and the two energies meet in the middle of the hexagram in their proper places.
-By every structural measure, the configuration is complete.
+Fire rises, water descends, and the two meet in the middle of the hexagram, each in its proper place.
+By every structural measure, the arrangement is complete.

 The hexagram statement refuses to celebrate this. 亨小 — success in small matters — is the opening clause, and the diminutive is deliberate.
 After Completion is not the moment of expanding success.
-It is the moment after the central success has been won, when what remains is the smaller, less heroic work of maintenance, follow-through, and consolidation. 利貞 — advantage in holding the right course — is the conditional.
-The configuration's value persists only as long as the actor holds the discipline. 初吉終亂 — initial good fortune, in the end disorder — is the structural fact the rest of the hexagram is the working response to.
-The seed of disorder is already present in the perfect configuration.
-The discipline is to read where the seed is and to reinforce that point before the seed grows.
+It is the moment after the central success is won, when what remains is the smaller, less heroic work of maintenance, follow-through, and consolidation. 利貞 — advantage in holding the right course — is the condition.
+The value of the arrangement lasts only as long as you hold the discipline. 初吉終亂 — initial good fortune, in the end disorder — is the structural fact the rest of the hexagram answers.
+The seed of disorder is already inside the perfect arrangement.
+The discipline is to find where the seed sits and reinforce that point before it grows.

-What makes After Completion different from every preceding hexagram in the King Wen sequence is the relationship between structural perfection and operational risk.
-Most hexagrams describe states whose risk is named by something missing — a line out of place, a trigram in the wrong order, an energy moving against itself.
-After Completion describes a state whose risk is named by everything being in place.
-The text is teaching a counter-intuitive lesson: that the moment of greatest structural alignment is the moment at which the actor must work hardest, because the alignment itself produces the illusion that less work is required.
-Pair this with Hexagram 64 Before Completion — the inverse, every line out of position, the configuration pregnant with potential — and the I Ching closes by naming the two complementary discipliness: in completion, anticipate the breakdown; in incompletion, hold the readiness to begin.
+What sets After Completion apart from every hexagram before it in the King Wen sequence is the relationship between structural perfection and real-world risk.
+Most hexagrams describe states whose danger comes from something missing — a line out of place, a trigram in the wrong order, a force working against itself.
+After Completion describes a state whose danger comes from everything being in place.
+The lesson runs against instinct: the moment of greatest alignment is the moment you have to work hardest, because the alignment itself produces the illusion that less work is required.
+Set it beside Hexagram 64, Before Completion — the inverse, every line out of position, the whole arrangement full of unspent potential — and the I Ching closes by naming two complementary disciplines: in completion, anticipate the breakdown; in incompletion, hold the readiness to begin.

 Failure modesTreating completion as permanent · ignoring line 6 immersion

-Two failure modes cluster around this hexagram and both follow from misreading the moment of completion as a state rather than as a calendar entry.
+Two failure modes cluster around this hexagram, and both come from misreading completion as a fixed state rather than a dated entry on a calendar.
 The first is treating completion as permanent.
-Decision-makers who arrive inside an After Completion configuration — a project shipped, a company stable, an arrangement working — routinely make commitments whose unstated assumption is that the structure will hold itself.
-They under-staff the consolidation work that line 3 specified takes three years.
-They skip the maintenance posture line 4 names.
-They perform the eastern neighbour's expensive sacrifice at line 5 rather than the western neighbour's modest one.
-Each of these is a loan against a configuration whose expiry is already named in the hexagram statement itself.
+People who arrive inside an After Completion moment — a treatment finished, a marriage steady again, a settlement holding — routinely make commitments that quietly assume the structure will hold itself up.
+They under-staff the consolidation that line 3 says takes three years.
+They skip the upkeep line 4 names.
+They stage the eastern neighbour's expensive sacrifice at line 5 instead of the western neighbour's modest one.
+Each of these is a loan against an arrangement whose expiry is already written into the hexagram statement.

 The second failure mode is ignoring the line 6 immersion until it has actually arrived.
 The hexagram is unusually explicit about the cost of waiting.
 Line 1 names the small, deliberate brake — the fox wetting only its tail.
-Line 6 names the same crossing taken too far — the head immersed, the position perilous, no recovery from within the posture.
-The five-line sequence between is the instruction set for how to avoid line 6.
-Decision-makers who read After Completion as a celebration tend to treat lines 1 through 5 as descriptive rather than prescriptive, and only notice the hexagram's central warning when line 6 has already begun.
-The corrective at that point is no longer internal to After Completion; it requires the explicit handoff to Hexagram 64, Before Completion, where the disordered configuration becomes the starting condition for a new crossing rather than the failure state of the old one.
+Line 6 names the same crossing taken too far — the head under, the position perilous, no recovery from inside the same posture.
+The five lines between are the instructions for avoiding line 6.
+People who read After Completion as a celebration tend to treat lines 1 through 5 as description rather than instruction, and only register the central warning once line 6 has begun.
+By then the fix is no longer inside After Completion; it needs the explicit handoff to Hexagram 64, Before Completion, where the disordered arrangement becomes the starting condition for a new crossing rather than the failure state of the old one.

-Application & adjacentQuestion shape · Hexagram 64 pair · Post-ship discipline
+Application & adjacentQuestion shape · Hexagram 64 pair · Discipline after the win

-A note on the question shape this hexagram answers best.
-After Completion rewards questions framed around a specific arrangement that has just locked into place — a product that has just shipped, a deal that has just closed, a position that has just been earned, a relationship that has just been established.
-It is less useful for questions about whether to begin a new initiative from scratch (re-read with Hexagram 1, The Creative, or Hexagram 64, Before Completion) or whether to overturn an arrangement that has rotted (re-read with Hexagram 49, Revolution).
-After Completion presumes the central success has already been won and that the working question is what to do inside the configuration the success produced.
+A note on the kind of question this hexagram answers best.
+After Completion rewards questions framed around a specific arrangement that has just locked into place — a course of treatment that has just worked, a position just earned, a relationship just repaired, a long project just delivered.
+It is less useful for questions about beginning something new from scratch (re-read with Hexagram 1, The Creative, or Hexagram 64, Before Completion) or about overturning an arrangement that has rotted (re-read with Hexagram 49, Revolution).
+After Completion presumes the central success is already won, and that the live question is what to do inside the situation that success produced.

-The canonical adjacent reading is Hexagram 64 — Before Completion.
-Hexagram 63 and Hexagram 64 are paired as the closing pair of the entire I Ching, and the pairing is precise.
-Hexagram 63 has every line in its correct position; Hexagram 64 has every line out of its correct position.
-Hexagram 63 begins with good fortune and ends with disorder; Hexagram 64 begins with the small fox almost completing the crossing and getting its tail wet.
-Read together, the two hexagrams name the I Ching's final lesson: that completion and incompletion are not opposite states but adjacent ones, that the seed of disorder is already present in the perfect configuration, and that the discipline of After Completion turns out to be the same discipline as the discipline of Before Completion — the structured exercise of reading the current position and acting in proportion to it.
+The canonical adjacent reading is Hexagram 64, Before Completion.
+Hexagram 63 and Hexagram 64 form the closing pair of the entire I Ching, and the pairing is precise.
+Hexagram 63 has every line in its correct position; Hexagram 64 has every line out of it.
+Hexagram 63 begins in good fortune and ends in disorder; Hexagram 64 begins with the small fox almost across and getting its tail wet.
+Read together, the two name the book's final lesson: completion and incompletion are not opposite states but adjacent ones, the seed of disorder is already inside the perfect arrangement, and the discipline of After Completion turns out to be the same as the discipline of Before Completion — reading the current position honestly and acting in proportion to it.

-After Completion is also unusually demanding about the actor's relationship to time.
-The hexagram statement names the temporal arc directly: 初吉終亂 — initial good fortune, in the end disorder.
-The configuration has a duration, and the duration is finite.
-The line texts spell out the calendar inside that duration: brake immediately at line 1, allow the small loss to resolve over seven days at line 2, plan for the three-year peripheral consolidation at line 3, maintain the daily vigilance at line 4, calibrate the public response at line 5, and recognize the moment of line 6 before it arrives.
-Decision-makers who treat the hexagram as descriptive of a feeling — the warmth that follows success — miss the operational specificity.
-After Completion is a clock, and the clock is the value the hexagram offers.
-The actor who reads the clock correctly produces durable work; the actor who treats the clock as background pays the line 6 cost in full.
+After Completion is also unusually demanding about your relationship to time.
+The hexagram statement names the arc directly: 初吉終亂 — initial good fortune, in the end disorder.
+The arrangement has a duration, and the duration is finite.
+The line texts spell out the calendar inside it: brake at once at line 1, let the small loss resolve over seven days at line 2, plan for the three-year consolidation at line 3, keep the daily vigilance at line 4, calibrate the public response at line 5, and recognise the line 6 moment before it lands.
+People who treat the hexagram as the description of a feeling — the warmth that follows a success — miss its specificity.
+After Completion is a clock, and the clock is the value it offers.
+Read the clock correctly and the work holds; treat it as background and you pay the line 6 cost in full.

-For founders and operators inside a successful arrangement, the practical version is straightforward: re-read this hexagram quarterly.
-Ask which line the current configuration is sitting on.
-If line 1 — the success is fresh, the momentum is real — apply the brake.
-If line 4 — the maintenance posture should now be operational — check that the rags are within reach.
-If line 5 — the ruling position is calibrating the public response — keep the western neighbour's offering.
+Whatever hard-won result you are holding — a recovery, a partnership, a restored institution, a discipline finally established — the practical version is simple: re-read this hexagram every few months.
+Ask which line your situation is sitting on.
+If line 1, the success fresh and the momentum real, apply the brake.
+If line 4, the upkeep now due, check the rags are within reach.
+If line 5, the public response calibrating, keep the western neighbour's offering.
 The hexagram is not a verdict on whether the success was real.
 The success was real.
-The hexagram is the instruction layer for what happens after.
+The hexagram is the instruction layer for what happens next.

 SynthesisYiGram Editorial